Nameo91/CV/README.md

 ## Education

-#### Makers Academy (start_date to end_date)
+#### Makers Academy (September 2022 to December 2022)
-- Use short descriptions of what you did and a skill you used.
-(Similar to format from the 'Work Experience' section above)
+Highly selective 12 week intensive coding bootcamp.
+- Full stack web development
-- e.g Frequently used paring in order to problemsolve effeciently, requiring teamwork and communication.
+- Teamwork and communication.
 - you might also mention aspects some other skills/knowledge listed below:
 - OOP, TDD, MVC, DDD
 - Agile/XP
 - Ruby, Rails, JavaScript
 - RSpec, Jasmine

+#### NZMA / Auckland, New Zealand (Feburary 2020 to June 2021)
+NZQA Level 5 Pharmacy Technician

+#### Korea Cyber University / Seoul, South Korea (March 2015 - December 2018)
+Bachelor of Early Childhood English Education

-#### Your University / College (start_date to end_date)
+#### University of Auckland / New Zealand (Feburary 2013 to June 2013, 2010)

-- Subject, any specialisms
-- Grade
-- Other cool stuff

-#### Any other qualifications

-That in some arguable way make you a better software developer or well-rounded person
+Bachelor of Electrical Engineering (NOT Completed)
+- completed the second year

-## Hobbies
+## Interests

-Any cool stuff that makes you a super part of a software development team
+- Love to travel around the world
+- Enjoy hiking in the mountains, or going for bush walks
+- Swimming, running and snowboarding
+- Cooking and baking internatianal cuisines